Gabrieljsilva/detayls/README.md

 - The information to be validated;
 - A function to indicate the end of the validation process;

-example of a validation file:
+example of a validators file:

 ```validators.js```